tddstud10/tddstud10/README.md

-﻿Test Driven Development Studio - An environment for practicing Kent Beck style Test Driven Development.
+﻿> **Test Driven Development Studio - An environment for practicing Kent Beck style Test Driven Development.**
+>
-Copyright (C) 2015  Partho P. Das
+>Copyright (C) 2015  Partho P. Das.
+>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>`This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.`
+>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+>`This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.`
+>

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+>`You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.`

 # Mission
   - Environment for practicing Kent Beck style TDD [F.I.R.S.T.
 Unit Tests, fast builds, No Mocks, Hexagonal architecture]
   - Make TDD a joy!

-# Principles
+# Goals, Intentions, Guidelines
   - Fully open source development
   - One click setup, then continous streaming delivery
   - Host agnostic [VS/MonoDevelop/Sublime/etc. & Windows/Linux/Mac]